vemonitor/vemonitor_m8/README.md

 ## Configuration Files

 To run this application, you need to provide YAML configuration files.
-Refer to the [sample configuration files](https://github.com/vemonitor/vemonitor_m8/tree/main/config_sample) to understand the overall structure.
+Refer to the [sample configuration files directory](https://github.com/vemonitor/vemonitor_m8/tree/main/config_sample) to understand the overall structure.

 All configuration files must be placed in one of the following directories: